AMC-2

 GE-2, called AMC-2 after 2001, is a privately owned American communications satellite launched in 1997.
 It was the first of the GE series to be launched outside the United States.
 It was launched by an Ariane 44L on 30 January 1997 at 22:04:00 UTC, flying from ELA-2, Centre Spatial Guyanais alongside another satellite, Nahuel 1A.
 It was owned by GE Americom until 2001 when the company was sold to SES (Société Européenne des Satellites).
-The name of the spacecraft was then changed by SES Americom to AMC-2 in 2001.
+The name of the spacecraft was then changed by SES Americom to AMC-2 later in 2001.

 Overview

 GE-2 carries 24 Ku-band and 24 C-band transponders.
 It weighs approximately 2648 kg fully fueled and has a dry mass of 1300 kg.
-It is stationed at approximately 81° West serving the North America.
+It is stationed at approximately 81° West serving North America.
 There is also a plan to relocate the satellite to 85° West orbital position.
-It is powered by two deployable solar panels which charge the batteries.
+It is powered by two deployable solar panels, which charge the batteries.
 It uses LEROS-1c engines for propulsion.